 Reality: As demonstrated by the recent expansions of black bears and coyotes, the rural landscapes of the East Coast continue to be wild enough to support populations of wide-ranging mammals, including red wolves.

-- Black bears are expanding their range in North Carolina.
+- Black bears are expanding their range in North Carolina, and the NC Wildlife Resources Commission currently estimates there are between 18-20,000 bears in the state.

 - Cougars survive on the outskirts of Los Angeles—and occasionally disperse all the way from the Dakotas to Connecticut!